 - See Cathedral Point between two playas

-- Petty theft is common; make sure to guard your possessions
+- Petty theft is common by racoons and monkeys.
+Make sure to guard your possessions.

 Perhaps the star of all Costa Rica's natural conserves is Corvocado National Park, stretching over a mammoth almost 420 sq. km, just about a third of Osa Peninsula.
 Gape at the abundance of its biodiversity and complex ecosystems, giving life to 500 tree species and 400 species of birds.